 - Pay for Performance.
-We grant equity awards that provide a mix of retention-based awards and awards that will reward our executives for the achievement of long-term performance goals that are intended to maximize stockholder value. - Say-on-Pay."
-We annually put our NEO compensation to an advisory vote of our stockholders and received a positive response of over 98% of the votes cast on this proposal at our 2018 Annual Meeting. - ☑ Stock Ownership Guidelines.
+We grant equity awards that provide a mix of retention-based awards and awards that will reward our executives for the achievement of long-term performance goals that are intended to maximize stockholder value. - ✓ "Say-on-Pay."
+We annually put our NEO compensation to an advisory vote of our stockholders and received a positive response of over 98% of the votes represented at the 2020 Annual Meeting and entitled to vote on this proposal at the 2020 Annual Meeting. - ☑ Stock Ownership Guidelines.
 We have stock ownership guidelines, with a stock retention feature, for our NEOs. - ☑ Stockholder Input.
 We encourage open dialogue with stockholders to solicit input and feedback on our compensation practices and policies.